hybridsjs/hybrids/docs/router/typescript.md

 # Router TypeScript Support

 The router factory is supported out of the box without additional types.
-You can define your views with the `[router.connect]` configuration object using the `define<E>()` function with the corresponding component interface:
+You can define your views with the `[router.connect]` configuration object using the `define<E>()` function and the corresponding component interface:

 ```typescript
 import { define, html, router } from "hybrids";